micro-community/development/planning/specs/mvp/cli.md

 # MVP CLI

+The following is a list of CLI commands for the MVP

+## Overview

+Below is the bare minimum commands required to build, run and manage Micro services

 Note: All other commands can be seen in `--help` but not guaranteed to work.

 ## `micro new`